 Sir John Soane's Museum - recommended by reader and London lover Hannes (see post here)

 Loveable because Sir John Soane definitely was as mad as a box of frogs, but his legacy is certainly worth a visit.

 Formerly the home of 19th century neo-classical architect, this place has something magical, out of this world about it.
 For one thing, it is situated in the area of the Inns of Court, which is in itself a nice place to stroll about.
 A keen archaeological and classical aficionado, Soane collected tons of artefacts, paintings, sculptures,… during his life.
 He wanted to display all of them in his house.
 The place is literally packed with the most eclectic collection.
 Do pay a visit to the paintings room, where Soane quite creatively solved a lack of space issue.

 www.soane.org / free admission

 Loveable because London Fashion Week is at the Somerset House courtyard and during the Christmas period there's a magnificent ice rink (also at the courtyard).

 Somerset House hosts all kind of amazing events: fashion exhibitions, a graphic arts festival, open air cinema and music shows during summer.
 The architecture is wonderful as well, so definitely check the website to know what's on view and just go there.
 They have a cute shop as well.
 (Yes, I'm a museum shop fan if you hadn't noticed yet.)

 Loveable because there's theatre, art, music, film and music.

-Check in advance what's going on.
-But this building is worth a visit on its own.
+This building is actually worth a visit on its own.
 The outside (brutalist architecture) is so ugly and special at the same time, you just have to see it.
-So when in the neighbourhood just step by and drink/eat something at the cosy foodhall (they've put many efforts into renovating the centre on the inside).
+So when in the neighbourhood just step by and drink/eat something at the cosy food hall (they've put many efforts into renovating the interior).

 London W2 3XA